j2objc-contrib/j2objc-gradle/README.md

 ### J2ObjC Installation

 Download the latest version from the [J2ObjC Releases](https://github.com/google/j2objc/releases).
-Find the local.properties in your root folder and add the path to the unzipped folder:
+Find (or add) the local.properties in your root folder and add the path to the unzipped folder:

     // File: local.properties
     j2objc.home=/J2OBJC_HOME